Military parades in Azerbaijan

 This article presents all the military parades held in Azerbaijan since the establishment of the first Azerbaijani nation in 1918.
 Currently, the semi-annual Day of the Armed Forces parade on 26 June is one of the biggest held in the former Soviet Union.
 All military parades consist of officers and personnel of the Ministry of Defense, the Ministry of Internal Affairs, the Ministry of Emergency Situations, the State Security Service, the State Border Service, the National Guard and the Special State Protection Service.

 Azerbaijani Democratic Republic (1918-1920)

 On 15 September 1918, divisions of the Ottoman Empire marched into Baku in a victory parade reviewed by the command of the Third Army, with Nuri Killigil (founder and commander of the Islamic Army of the Caucasus) in attendance.
 The first military parade in the Azerbaijan Democratic Republic was held on May 28, 1919, in honor of the founding of the ADR.
 The parade was held in the area of the current Museum Centre.
-The parade coincided with the Republic Day holiday.
+The parade coincided with the Independence Day holiday.